February 3, 2003

 “I dunno.”
 I frown.
 We’ll get our schedules in homeroom first thing today, according to Al. Jessica Chesbrough is far enough from Emilie Gaschler (alphabetically) that we don’t share that, so it might be a bit before we can meet up again.
 “We won’t share a technology class, but the school isn’t that big.”

 The red-brick-and-reinforced-concrete academic complex comes into view as we crest the last hill.
 It’s the largest set of buildings in town—that share walls, anyway—but it houses every student from pre-kindergarten up to high school during the day, so it kind of has to be large.
 The complex includes a building for each set of grade levels, all surrounding a courtyard and playground, with a pair of stadiums (stadia?) across the road inside a separate outer wall.
-I’ve heard that other towns separate out high schoolers, but Daddy said our city council believed this was safer and helped to teach older kids responsibility.
-After all, other places have proved that “not integrating education only slightly improves magic education at the cost of response times to beast attacks,” which is a lot of long words to say that high schoolers know how to fight and elementary schoolers don’t.
+I’ve heard that other towns separate out high schoolers, but Dad said our city council believed this was safer and helped to teach older kids responsibility.
+After all, other places have proved that “not integrating schools only slightly improves education at the cost of response times to beast attacks,” which is a lot of long words to say that high schoolers know how to fight and elementary schoolers don’t.

 I think I like my schedule: it’s laid out with the interesting classes—technology and magic—on the ends, with the long boring classes near lunch.
-Big Bro said a layout like that is a good way to fail the lunchtime classes, but Daddy yells at him for laziness all the time anyway.
+Big Bro said a layout like that is a good way to fail the lunchtime classes, but Dad yells at him for laziness all the time anyway.
 Navigating the halls on my own is a neat experience but I’m glad they gave us a map.
 Not that it helped as much as asking a teacher I passed on my way.

 “Welcome to Technology for the Static!” the tall, overweight, and dark-skinned teacher booms.
 He’s a little intimidating, and I’m starting to regret sitting so close to his desk at the front.
 “If you are Dynamic and did not specifically request this class, you found the wrong room.
 I’ll be happy to give directions if that statement applies to you.”
 He waits for a few seconds before a red-faced boy stands up and hurries to the front, bringing his bag with him.
 The two converse quietly while the teacher points at rooms on a map—I think the boy stopped walking two classrooms short—and then the teacher ushers the boy out.